st3llabr1/essays/Latimer_Draft/README.md

 In 1890, he was selected to revise and thoroughly update a [book on incandescent lighting](https://archive.org/details/bub_gb_RlY4AAAAMAAJ/page/n43/mode/2up) previously published in 1881.[^21] During these nine years there had been radical advances.
 The previous author had been William Edward Sawyer, another of the many inventors who challenged Edison's priority in the field of incandescent lighting.
 Sawyer had done preliminary experimentation with Maxim for several years before the incorporation of the U.S. Electric Lighting Company in 1878, and he remained with the company for a short time before leaving to pursue his own incandescent light designs.[^22]

-.ve-media https://archive.org/details/sim_scientific-american_1880-05-22_42_21/page/326/mode/2up left caption=" The Columbia, Scientific American, 42 (22 May 1880), p.
-33"
+.ve-media https://iiif.archivelab.org/iiif/sim_scientific-american_1880-05-22_42_21/manifest.json  left width=90% seq=8

 On one copy of his own work Latimer inscribed,
 >*"This was the first book on Electric Lighting published in the United States."
 Latimer probably felt free to make this claim because of the great changes that had occurred in the field since Sawyer's edition.
 In 1881, incandescent lighting was limited to a few isolated plants serving no more than a single building.
-The most ambitious of these had been Edison's installation on the steamship Columbia, which sailed from New York on May 8, 1880, bound for San Francisco."*[23]
+The most ambitious of these had been Edison's installation on the steamship ==Columbia=={}, which sailed from New York on May 8, 1880, bound for San Francisco."*[23]

-.ve-media https://archive.org/details/sim_scientific-american_1880-05-22_42_21/page/326/mode/2up right caption=" The Columbia, Scientific American, 42 (22 May 1880), p.
-74"

 By 1890, central-station electric utilities serving whole towns or large areas of cities had become common.
 Although the court battles over the basic patents were not yet over, in the public mind the Edison system had come to seem utterly synonymous with "electric light."
 The field of incandescent lighting had been completely remade, and Edison's system was now the only one worth discussing.

 Latimer's book combined lucid technical description with a touch of poetry.
 In describing the mechanics of the light, he wrote,

 >*"If the electric current can be forced through a substance that is a poor conductor, it will create a degree of heat in that substance, which will be greater or less according to the quantity of electricity forced through it.
 Upon this principle of the heating effect of the electrical current, is based the operation of the incandescent lamp . . .
 Where copper and platinum wires readily conduct the current, the carbon filament offers a great deal of resistance to its passage, and for this reason becomes very hot, in fact is raised to white heat or incandescence, which gives its name to the lamp."* [^24]

+.ve-media https://iiif.archivelab.org/iiif/bub_gb_RlY4AAAAMAAJ/manifest.json right width=80% seq=45 caption="Incandescent Electric Lighting"

 And in describing the quality of the lamp,
 >*“Like the light of the sun, it beautifies all things on which it shines, and is no less welcome in the palace than in the humblest home.”*[^25]